 The Postgraduate Certificate in Applied Clinical Anatomy (60 M Level credits) consists of three modules, the two core modules are compulsory; Applied Clinical Anatomy 1 worth 15 M Level credits, and Applied Clinical Anatomy 2 worth 30 M Level credits.
 To facilitate ongoing personal development and make up the required 60 Masters Level credits, the student can choose a further optional module related to the aims of the certificate.
 Students may transfer their credits to an MSc (Health Sciences) or an MSc (Neuromusculoskeletal Healthcare).
 There are many Masters Level modules available to choose from within the University.

 Full Time route (taken in up to approximately 9 months)

 Part Time route (taken in up to approximately 21 months)

 To promote the acquisition of applied anatomical knowledge and skills and the application of anatomical science.

 The course is aimed at students who have studied some basic anatomy within their first degree, for example: medical doctors, allied health professionals, nurses, midwives, other health related professionals, graduates in biology, cell biology, biomedical science, sports science, medical illustrators etc. Candidates should normally have a first or second-class honours degree in a relevant subject and/or recognised professional qualification.

-For students whose first language is not English, evidence will be required of successful completion of an English Language qualification such as IELTS (minimum 6.5 with at least 6 in each sub-test).
+For students whose first language is not English, evidence will normally* be required of successful completion of an English Language qualification such as IELTS (minimum 6.5 with at least 6 in each sub-test).
 All applications are assessed on an individual basis.
 Applicants should ensure that their personal statements identify why they wish to study this course.